 - How to create a visit in Proxyclick

-- What IT needs to do (answer: nothing!)
+- What IT needs to do (short answer: nothing!)

 How to create visits in Proxyclick directly from your calendar

 In order to create visits directly from your calendar into Proxyclick here are the necessary steps:

 In your calendar (Outlook, Google calendar, Apple calendar …), create a new appointment.

 In addition to your visitor’s email address, just add “firstname.lastname@example.org”.

 Done!
 When we receive the invitation, we’ll create the visit in your home location at the right date/time and with you as host.

 What does IT need to do to have this working?

 Nothing!
 There is no integration to perform.
 Just add email@example.com in a meeting request and you’ll see the visitor appearing in the dashboard.